CBS News rebuilds MTV’s old ‘TRL’ studio for election night

-NEW YORK (AP) — Watch out for Britney Spears and the Backstreet Boys: CBS News is building a new high-tech election night set in the Times Square studio where MTV’s “Total Request Live” ruled the music world two decades ago.
+NEW YORK (AP) — Watch out for Britney Spears and the Jonas Bros.: CBS News is building a new high-tech election night set in the Times Square studio where MTV’s “Total Request Live” ruled the music world two decades ago.

 The set, at the ViacomCBS headquarters on Broadway, highlights modern wizardry like “augmented reality” 3-D images and multiple data screens while offering enough roominess to protect staff members from being infected with COVID-19, the network said on Thursday.